A Collector's Guide

 There were 175,532 of these made between January 7, 1924 and March 28, 1925 (see below).
 This total may not include clear and clear tinted pieces (see Birmingham).

 Most Lynchburg molds were made in sets of either six or 12.
-However, there are only nine confirmed molds of the CD 112.
-There are 5 of these molds that have been confirmed without a mold number (made before the mold numbers were added).
+However, there are only nine confirmed molds of CD 112.1.
+All 9 molds occur with a mold number.
+Five of these molds have been confirmed without a mold number (made before the mold numbers were added), and one other mold has been reported but not confirmed, Mold E (5).
 All 9 molds may exist without a mold number.

 * formerly Mold A